nithinmurali/pygsheets/README.md

 ### DataRange Object

-The DataRange is used to represent a range of cells in a worksheet, they can be named, protected Almost all `get_`functions has a `returnas` param, set it to `range` to get a range object
+The DataRange is used to represent a range of cells in a worksheet.
+They can be named or protected.
+Almost all `get_` functions has a `returnas` param, set it to `range` to get a range object.
 ```python
 # Getting a Range object
 rng = wks.get_values('A1', 'C5', returnas='range')